 noun: Understanding the impact of your food choices on your health, the environment, and our community.

 Why Food Literacy Matters

-Did you know that only 14% of Americans eat five servings of fruit and veggies daily?
-In California, 38% of children are overweight—a rate three times higher than it was 30 years ago, when the obesity epidemic began.
+Only 14% of Americans eat five servings of fruit and veggies daily.
+In California, 38% of children are overweight.
 Researchers believe we have two generations of Americans who do not know how to cook.
 Meanwhile, the entire global food chain may account for a third of what’s heating our planet.
 Our current food system is taking a toll on our health, the environment, our kids and communities.

 Who We Serve

 Teaching children with our curriculum Your Sandwich Can Save the World! is our primary objective.
 By educating through local nonprofits, libraries, and schools, we help kids develop healthy food habits while they are young.
-We teach a weekly after-school program to 120 K-5th grades, low-income students at Capitol Heights Academy in Oak Park, Sacramento.
-We also deliver one-time food literacy programs to foster youth, business groups, and other interested youth and adult audiences.
+We teach a weekly after-school program to low-income K-6th graders in the Sacramento area.

 What We Do

 We teach.
 Basic cooking skills, nutrition, food and vegetable appreciation, and environmental impacts (bees, organic)—these are just some of the lessons in our life-changing curriculum.